kamilburda/batcher/README.md

 * Convert image files to any file format provided by GIMP and third-party plug-ins
 * Export images opened in GIMP
-* Batch-edit images opened in GIMP and/or save them to the native XCF format
+* Batch-edit images opened in GIMP and save them to the native XCF format
 * Export layers as separate images from an opened image
 * Batch-edit layers in an opened image
-* Apply built-in actions and any installed filters or plug-ins (rename, scale, watermark, ...)
+* Apply actions such as renaming, scaling, cropping, watermarking, or any installed filters and plug-ins
-* Process only images/layers matching your criteria (ending with a suffix, visible layers, ...)
+* Process only images or layers matching criteria such as filename suffix or layer visibility

 ## [Download latest release](https://github.com/kamilburda/batcher/releases/tag/1.2.9) (1.2.9, May 24, 2026)